zenkaeser/Git-1/week2/homework.md

 4. While on `git/week2`, create a branch named `feature/veggies` and move to that branch.
 5. On the file `veggies.txt`, modify the name of the third veggie, and add two more veggies (one per line) at the end.
 Commit your changes.
 6. On Github, go to branch `git/week2` and modify the name of the third veggie in the file  `veggies.txt`.
 Commit your changes.
-7. Before pushing the branch `feature/veggies` to github, update it with the latest changes on branch `git/week2` (hint: pull that branch and merge it with `feature/veggies`).
+7. Before pushing the branch `feature/veggies` to github, update it with the latest changes on branch `git/week2` (hint: pull that branch from github and merge it with `feature/veggies`).
 8. Now that `feature/veggies` has been updated, push it to github and create a pull request to `git/week2`.
 9. Wait for feedback, there will be one more task before merging :)